-If you are considering an application for a change of status you must consult with your OISS adviser [1] before submitting the application to confirm eligibility.
+If you are considering an application for a change of status you must consult with your OISS adviser [2] before submitting the application to confirm eligibility (see more information here) [1].
 Change of Status is a complicated process which in some cases can result in requests for further evidence or a denial.
 In order to submit the best possible application, it is critical that you work with your OISS adviser.